Acute Psychiatric Emergencies - - E-Book

 In an emergency, if it is deemed in the patient’s best interests, hospital staff have a duty of care to treat the patient, provided treatment is limited to that which is reasonably required in that emergency situation.

-As consent legislation is a complex area with different practices in different countries and jurisdictions, we will highlight the medicolegal aspects of patient care in relevant chapters by detailing the principles of what they achieve.
-Chapter 12 summarises legal aspects in more detail and maps the principles of the relevant laws.
-The details will differ depending on the jurisdictions where the APEx course is available.
+As consent legislation and practice are complex areas with different practices in different countries and jurisdictions, we will highlight the medicolegal aspects of patient care in relevant chapters, by detailing the principle of what they achieve.
+Chapter 9 summarises legal aspects in more detail and maps the principle of the relevant laws.
+The details will differ depending on the jurisdictions where the Acute Psychiatric Emergencies (APEx) course is available.

 1.6 A structured approach